 Top of the page

-A liver biopsy may be done to:
+A needle biopsy of the liver may be done to:

 A liver biopsy is done by a gastroenterologist, hepatologist, radiologist, or surgeon in a clinic or a hospital.
 A liver biopsy is often done by a radiologist using ultrasound or a fluoroscopy to help guide the biopsy needle.
 Liver biopsies may also be done during surgery such as a laparoscopy.